Tillerson, Mattis: We don't need new war authorization to fight terror

-Washington (CNN)Trump administration officials told Congress that there's no need to update the authorization that was originally meant to counter terrorists responsible for Sept.
-11, 2001 and has now been stretched to cover anti-terror operations in over a dozen countries.
+Washington (CNN)Trump administration officials told Congress that there's no need to update the authorization that originally targeted terrorists responsible for the September 11, 2001 attacks and has now been stretched to cover anti-terror operations in over a dozen countries.

+Instead, they argued that an attempt to update it could hurt US military efforts and undermine the confidence of allies.

 A new Authorization for the Use of Military Force "is not legally required to address the continuing threat posed by al Qaeda, the Taliban, and ISIS," Defense Secretary James Mattis told the Senate Foreign Relations Committee.